 - Health insurance and managed care providers might not cover all trial care costs.

 Before you decide to participate in a clinical trial, talk with your provider and other health care experts.
 Find out what the purpose of the clinical trial is, as well as who is sponsoring the study.

 If a clinical trial is right for you, ask about those that are available locally.
 Also, ask about those that are occurring outside the area in which you live.
 If the clinical trial is not offered where you live, you would be required to travel for treatment.
 Participants might be required to have more visits to the health care provider than they would have for standard treatment.

-LIVESTRONG works with CureLauncher to help you search for clinical trial options that match your treatment history as well as your type and stage of cancer.
+Through LIVESTRONG Navigation services, we can help you search for clinical trials as part of your treatement decision making.
 Talk with your health care team each time you have to make a treatment decision.

 If you participate in a clinical trial, find out which expenses your insurer will cover.
 Ask them to put it in writing before you begin treatments.